Georgiy-Tugai/ipws/schema.md

 CREATE TABLE IF NOT EXISTS groups
 (
 id INTEGER PRIMARY KEY ASC,
-name varchar(255) NOT NULL
+name varchar(255) NOT NULL,
+parentid int
 );
 CREATE TABLE IF NOT EXISTS user_groups
 (
-userid INTEGER PRIMARY KEY,
-groupid int NOT NULL,
+userid int NOT NULL,
-parentid int
+groupid int NOT NULL
 );
 CREATE TABLE IF NOT EXISTS user_prefs
 (
-userid INTEGER PRIMARY KEY,
+userid int,
 service varchar(255),
 name varchar(255) NOT NULL,
 value varchar(255) NOT NULL
 );
 CREATE TABLE IF NOT EXISTS user_perms
 (
-userid INTEGER PRIMARY KEY,
+userid int,
 service varchar(255),
-name varchar(255) NOT NULL,
+name varchar(255) NOT NULL
-value tinyint NOT NULL /* take permissions away as well as grant them? */ );
+);
 CREATE TABLE IF NOT EXISTS user_blocks
 (